quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     header_field_type:string = "indexed_header";

     table_type:"static"|"dynamic"; // MUST be "dynamic" if is_post_base is true
-    index:uint64;
+    index:uint32;

-    is_post_base?:boolean = false; // to represent the "indexed header field with post-base index" header field type }
+    is_post_base:boolean = false; // to represent the "indexed header field with post-base index" header field type }
 ~~~